U.S. government says hackers trying to exploit 'Heartbleed' bug

 Federal regulators also advised financial institutions to patch and test their systems to make sure they are safe.

-OpenSSL is technology used to encrypt communications, including access to email, as well as websites of big Internet companies like Facebook Inc, Google Inc and Yahoo Inc.
+OpenSSL is technology used to encrypt communications, including access to email, as well as websites of big Internet companies like Facebook Inc (FB.O), Google Inc (GOOG.O) (GOOGL.O) and Yahoo Inc (YHOO.O).

 "While there have not been any reported attacks or malicious incidents involving this particular vulnerability at this time, it is still possible that malicious actors in cyberspace could exploit unpatched systems," said Larry Zelvin, director of the Department of Homeland Security's National Cybersecurity and Communications Integration Center, in a blog post on the White House website.